mattdd/hello-world/README.md

 # hello-world
 My first repository
-This branch has redits to the readme
+This branch has edits to the readme